Caltech-OCTO/Subzero.jl/README.md

 <!-- description -->
 <p align="center">
-  <strong>:ice_cube: Sea-ice model to explicitly simulate individual floe life cycles using complex discrete elements with time-evolving shapes.
+  <strong> Sea-ice model to explicitly simulate individual floe life cycles using complex discrete elements with time-evolving shapes.
 Easy to couple with Oceananigans for explorations of coupled ice-ocean dynamics.
-Ported from MATLAB to Julia. :ice_cube:</strong>
+Ported from MATLAB to Julia.</strong>
 </p>

 <!-- Information badges -->